orvinicius/orvinicius/README.md

 - 🔥 Programming student

-- 👀 Looking for a job opportunity in the technology job market
+- 👀 Looking for a job opportunity in the software development market

-- 🔭 I’m currently studying **JS, HTML, CSS, NodeJS**
+- 🔭 I’m currently studying **JS, HTML, CSS, NodeJS & ReactJS**